PRijnbeek/CDM-Vocab-Course/chapter1.md

 Suppose you have to extract all persons that have had a bypass surgical procedure during a hospital visit.
 Which tables should you include in your query to do that?

 `@possible_answers`
-- PROCEDURE_OCCURENCE, PERSON
+- PROCEDURE\_OCCURENCE, PERSON
-- VISIT_OCCURENCE, PROCEDURE_OCCURENCE
+- VISIT\_OCCURENCE, PROCEDURE\_OCCURENCE
-- PROCEDURE_OCCURENCE, PERSON, CONCEPT
+- PROCEDURE\_OCCURENCE, PERSON, CONCEPT
-- PROCEDURE_OCCURENCE, PERSON, VISIT_OCCURENCE, CONCEPT
+- PROCEDURE\_OCCURENCE, PERSON, VISIT\_OCCURENCE, CONCEPT

 `@hint`
-You can have a look at the CDM wiki page: [link](https://github.com/OHDSI/CommonDataModel/wiki/) `@feedbacks`
+You can have a look at the CDM wiki page

+`@feedbacks`

 ---